marcosrachid/java8_oca_study/README.md

 for structure is "for(A;B;C) D", which the order of running from each statement is A, B, D, C, B, D, C, B, D...

-A is the initialization statement, B is the conditional statemente, C is the update statement, D is the execution statement.

 ## Working with Methods and Encapsulation

 modifiers(from most acess to least):